-This four-week program is designed to provide entry level training for persons seeking employment in the Central Interior Logging Industry.
+This four-week program is designed to provide entry level training for persons seeking employment in the Central Interior Logging industry.

-Instruction will be given at a logging training site and will include woods safety related to felling and landing work, power saw operation and maintenance, and timber quality control, WCB Survival First Aid.

-Education: No specific requirements excepting that students must be literate in English.
-General: Applicants must be 17 years of age and physically capable of rigorous outdoor work.
-It is expected that applicants will have a sincere interest in the logging industry.
+Instruction will be given at a logging training site and will include woods safety related to felling and landing work, power saw operation and maintenance, timber quality control, and WBC Survival First Aid.
+ADMISSION REQUIREMENTS: Applicants must be 16 years of age or older and physically capable of rigorous outdoor work, with a sincere interest in the logging industry.